Back to Blog

 Along with listing their achievements, the farewell post also openly admits the many issues it faced:

-The creator behind the project admitted there were multiple failures of due diligence, attributing the many oversights to their absence of a background in web development.
-And while that honesty is refreshing, what stands out about this entire case of study is the lessons the creator learned upon reflection of shutting down the site.
+The developer behind the project admitted there were multiple failures of due diligence, attributing the many oversights to their absence of a background in web development.
+And while that honesty is refreshing, what stands out about this entire case of study is the lessons the developer learned upon reflection of shutting down the site.

 The clearest takeaway being that AI-scale output did not translate into audience trust: